Our impact

 young people have now enrolled on the Spear Programme

-of the young people on the Spear Programme face at least one barrier to employment*
+of the young people on the Spear Programme in 2023 faced at least one barrier to employment*

 75%